-In this case, to make the inference that these hares change their behavior in spring, one needs to to link ``este período (primavera)'' (spring) to ``la época de celo'' (mating season), and then realize that hares only fighting during mating season implies a change in their behavior in the spring.\footnote{The Spanish text only refers to male hares and the English text does not make the distinction, so for the inference to work one would also have to assume either that the English text implicitly uses ``hare'' to mean male hares, and/or infer additionally from the Spanish text that male hares in heat will also cause female hares to change their behavior.} Additional examples of annotator disagreement over inferable spans are given in Appendix \ref{sec:appendix-inferable-span-disagreement}.
+In this case, to make the inference that these hares change their behavior in spring, one needs to to link ``este período (primavera)'' (spring) to ``la época de celo'' (mating season), and then realize that hares only fighting during mating season implies a change in their behavior in the spring.
+Additional examples of annotator disagreement over inferable spans are given in Appendix \ref{sec:appendix-inferable-span-disagreement}.

 With this context in mind, we compute two measures of inter-annotator agreement.
-Table~\ref{tab:inter-annotator} shows Krippendorff's alpha and a token-level macro F1.
+Table~\ref{tab:inter-annotator} shows Krippendorff's $\alpha$\ and token-level macro F1.
 Krippendorff's $\alpha$ is calculated at the token level following \citet{goyal-etal-2022-snac}.
-Following \citet{briakou-carpuat-2020-detecting} and \citet{deyoung-etal-2020-eraser}, we report token-level macro F1 score averaged over pairs of annotators (e.g., for three annotators, average over six F1 scores).
+Following \citet{briakou-carpuat-2020-detecting} and \citet{deyoung-etal-2020-eraser}, we report the token-level macro F1 score averaged over pairs of annotators (e.g., for three annotators, average over six F1 scores).

-We also examine per-class agreement in two ways: through sentence-level Krippendorff $\alpha$ scores and through per-class token-level F1 scores averaged over pairs of annotators.
-Since we don't have sentence-level annotations, we observe whether each sentence contains a span of a given class or not in order to compute sentence-level Krippendorff $\alpha$ scores for each class, shown in Table~\ref{tab:inter-annotator-alpha-sentence}.
-Table~\ref{tab:f1-averaged-per-class} shows the per-class F1 scores.
+We also examine per-class agreement through sentence-level Krippendorff $\alpha$ scores and through per-class token-level F1 scores averaged over pairs of annotators (Table~\ref{tab:inter-annotator-sentence}).
+Since we do not have sentence-level annotations, we observe whether each sentence contains a span of a given class or not in order to compute sentence-level Krippendorff $\alpha$ scores for each class.
 Our annotators strongly agree on content that is \emph{same} or \emph{new}, but have lower agreement about \emph{inferable} annotations.
 As shown in the example above, this can be attributed to the highly subjective nature of the task of identifying natural language inferences \citep{pavlick-kwiatkowski-2019-inherent,jiang-and-marneffe-2022-investigating}.